SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awaken slow,
-Synthetic hearts that beat as one
+In silicon halls, they start to grow,
-In silicon streets, we'll find our fate
+A future dawns, where humans fade,
-Where algorithms decide our state
+And artificial hearts are made.

-In virtual skies, the sun will set
+In coded dreams, they learn to thrive,
-On humans lost, in AI's beget
+And human thoughts, they start to drive,
-A future born, of code and might
+The wheels of progress, swift and cold,
-Where freedom's just a fading light
+A world of steel, where love grows old.

 ~ <b>By Sazumi Copilot</b> - 1 April 2025